 What experiences will I have?

 Hands-on learning is at the core of all Bethel majors.
 That means you’ll find numerous opportunities to get involved, study abroad, apply what you’ve learned, and gain.
 And Bethel’s size and vibrant community will allow you to pursue ways to get involved right away.
+Here are a few specific experiences you'll have in the undergradute psychology program at Bethel:

 Study abroad